-Editor’s Note: I am compelled to preface this essay with this: I made a promise to my first husband I wouldn’t talk about the details of our relationship, the fallout, the story behind our divorce (and everyone involved) on this website.
+Writer’s Note: I am compelled to preface this essay with this: I made a promise to my first husband I wouldn’t talk about the details of our relationship, the fallout, or the story behind our divorce (and everyone involved) on this website.
 I honor that promise and respect his and his family’s privacy, and ask you to do the same.

 This is a cautionary tale told by a woman with the benefit of hindsight.
 It is written with love and understanding for those of you who feel you need to check off certain boxes in order to feel good about your life, only to find you feel empty inside once you’ve become who you thought you were supposed to be.
 It’s for those of you who crave validation from someone other than yourself, for those of you who seek out that feeling of love and security in places you thought you’d never go.
 For those of you who have hurt people in ways you never thought you were capable of doing.
 I see you and my God, I get it.
 That was me.
 But it doesn’t get you off the hook.
 Life has a way of revealing our truths.

 The game of life, to me, seemed simple.
 With a timeline, dedicated work ethic, and timely goals, I could dive and dance through the hoops it took to declare the first half of my twenties a success.
 Even with a clear understanding of my eating disorder and depression, I had mastered the art of keeping them hidden from the outside world and I had all but left any relationship or friendship that cared for me enough to ask if I needed help.
-I drank, I partied, I excelled at work.
+I drank, I partied, and I excelled at work.
 I had my heart broken enough times to keep my eye out for a partner who was a grown-up, who was loyal, stable, and solid— anything but the explosive and codependent relationships I so deeply lost myself in during high school and college.
 It was time to grow up and get real.
 What looked good on paper was a safer bet than following my heart.

 My carefully curated self became a mask so easy to wear I all but forgot it wasn’t who I really was.
 It felt great to be in a relationship that wasn’t volatile and full of drama.
 I loved my job, loved my friends, and felt like I had hit my stride.
-I started Wit & Delight, considered quitting design altogether to be a doctor (what!?) and then began to feel more confident as a designer at work.
-All that was left was to get married and at 25, I became obsessed with checking off that box.
+I started Wit & Delight, considered quitting design altogether to be a doctor (what!?), and then began to feel more confident as a designer at work.
+All that was left was to get married and at twenty-five, I became obsessed with checking off that box.

 I was on my way to Florida for vacation when I picked up Eat, Pray Love.
-It was at the height of the buzz around Elizabeth Gilbert’s coming of age story and I thought it would be a nice beach read as I started prepping for my upcoming nuptials.
-30 minutes into the book my stomach hit the floor.
+It was at the height of the buzz around Elizabeth Gilbert’s coming-of-age story and I thought it would be a nice beach read as I started prepping for my upcoming nuptials.
+Thirty minutes into the book my stomach hit the floor.
 As Elizabeth found herself on the bathroom floor overcome with the realization she would need to leave her husband and “perfect” life, my intuition sounded the alarms.
 I knew that would be me.
 I quickly turned the page and shook off my terror with a nonchalant flip of my hair.
 I wouldn’t think about this moment again until years later when I was unpacking boxes in the first apartment I’d live in alone.

 It was so cliche, for my first tiny warning sign to come from such a prolific part of pop culture, but her truth beamed down like a voice from the future.
 I saw my story unfolding through hers.

-In hindsight, there were many moments where the cracks in my facade began to show.
+In hindsight, there were many moments when the cracks in my facade began to show.
 I began drinking heavily and working out more, pouring myself into hobbies like this website to feel better about myself.

-My sister told me later, post-divorce, that after my bachelorette party I had cryptically described my fears about the upcoming wedding.
+My sister told me later, post-divorce, that after my bachelorette party, I had cryptically described my fears about the upcoming wedding.
 That I felt like there was a woman trying to break out of the walls I had built around her.
 Little did I know that was my true self’s way of trying to get me to LISTEN.
 She was going to burn the whole thing down if I didn’t wake up and hear her out.
 I believe that I had begun to find some sense of real confidence through strong friendships, great mentors at work, and the ability to navigate my professional life without a parachute.
 That little feeling of confidence I saw in myself and in owning those little failures and successes only fueled the authentic person behind my mask to grow restless.

 Later, my sister told me she regretted she hadn’t asked me about it in the morning.
 But I was the older sister who had it all together.
 It was just cold feet, she thought.